Economic Contribution and Taxes

 Our purpose is to create sustainable value with everything we do, which also means balancing the interests of all our stakeholders.

-A substantial amount of our sales directly benefit our suppliers and other business partners in 115 countries.
-The largest share of the value added we created in 2022 – 66.3 percent – went to our employees in the form of salary and pension benefits.
-Central and local government received 8.5 percent in the form of taxes; lenders received 2.9 percent as interest payments.
-We paid 13.8 percent of the value added as dividends to shareholders.
-The remaining 8.6 percent of value added is available for investments in future growth.
+A substantial amount of our sales directly benefit our suppliers and other business partners in 120 countries.
+The largest share of the value added we created in 2023 – 63.9 percent – went to our employees in the form of salary and pension benefits.
+Central and local government received 10.1 percent in the form of taxes; lenders received 3.4 percent as interest payments.
+We paid 13 percent of the value added as dividends to shareholders.
+The value added remaining in the company is available for investments in future growth.

 Being a good corporate citizen means that we comply with all applicable laws, rules and regulations in the communities in which we operate.
 This includes respect for all relevant tax laws, ensuring the fulfillment of local tax obligations and paying the right amount of local and national taxes at the right time, as required by those laws.